Explore 1.5M+ audiobooks & ebooks free for days

 Two Out of Three Ain’t Bad

 Garrett was the last person I wanted to see when I woke up.
 I hadn’t anticipated seeing him more than a few minutes after the tournament, so this should have been a treat, but it wasn’t.
-I already knew he would be the hardest person to convince that I had done everything I could to save his sister.
+I already knew he would be the hardest person to convince I had done everything I could to save his sister.

 He was sitting in an old rocking chair by my outcropped window section.
 He had carefully moved the stuffed animals that someone, once upon a time, cared deeply for.
-It was dark and the only reason I knew it was him was the faint outline of his head from the moonlight streaming in the window.
+It was dark and the only reason I knew it was him was the faint outline of his head against the moonlight streaming in the window.

 I tried to sit up, but forgot about the broken fingers and yelped.
 I sucked air through my teeth and lay back down.
 When I looked back at him, he hadn’t moved.
 That was about right for him.
 My pain never did worry him much.